SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   - `ddeabm` - Adams-Bashforth-Moulton Predictor-Corrector method (order between 1 and 12)
   - `ddebdf` - Backward Differentiation Formula (orders between 1 and 5)

+Note that while the output only has a linear interpolation, a higher order interpolation is used for intermediate dense output for `saveat` and for event handling.

 ## LSODA.jl

 This setup provides a wrapper to the algorithm LSODA, a well-known method which uses switching